compute-io/find/README.md

 // returns []
 ```

-The function accepts two options: `k` and `returns`. `k` both limits the number of elements returned and the direction in which to search.

-For example, to find the last two values satisfying a search condition,
+To find the last two values satisfying a search condition,

 ``` javascript
 var data = [ 3, 2, 5, 6, 1 ];